pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"invalid-all-object"+OR+"E0604")

 ### [E0611](#E0611) (no-name-in-module)<a name="E0611"></a>
-No name %r in module %r
+No name %r in module %r.

 Used when a name cannot be found in a module.

 **:x: Incorrect code**